Badger logoBadger

 7. Retention & deletion

 You can delete your account at any time from within the app; this removes your profile, location, messages and related data.
-Group messages can expire automatically where an admin sets a retention window, and location data expires on its own after a short period.
+Group messages can expire automatically where an admin sets a retention window, or where you set a default auto-delete timer for the conversations you start, and location data expires on its own after a short period.

 8. Your rights